Nikeshbajaj/ClassicSnakeGame/README.md

 ## How to Run
 1. Download reposetory
-2. Open "SnakeGame_Classic v1.0.html" file
+2. Open "SnakeGame_Classic v1.0.html" file in any browerser

+## How to Play
+Thats really easy...
+I know you will figure it out!!!